tranquil-tr0/zen-browser-linux-installer/README.md

 ## Alternatives (untested, I also can't help with these):

+If you are running Arch, use the AUR
 If you do not like this method of installing, feel free to use
 - [pacstall](https://pacstall.dev/) to install the [generic](https://pacstall.dev/packages/zen-browser-generic-bin) or [optimized](https://pacstall.dev/packages/zen-browser-specific-bin) version of the browser
 - the [zen](https://github.com/zen-browser/desktop) releases page to find the flatpak or appimage file